forkkit/live-on-stage/README.md

 ### Stop tracking an element

 When an onStage or offStage callback returns `true`, Live on Stage will stop tracking that element.
-For instance, here's an example image lazy loader that stops tracking when the image has moved on screen:
+For instance, here's a (very) simple image lazy loader that stops tracking when the image has moved on screen:

 ```javascript
 liveOnStage.track(